f18-os/file-transfer-adavilamurra/file-transfer-lab/README.md

 ```

 #### Disclaimer
 I am not a graduate student.
 I added the GET as a challenge.
-I does not work
-100% of the times, but it is close to that.
+The GET only works on the last client (it hangs with other clients)